Bolivia: Democratic transition

-1997–2002 General Banzer Presidency
+1997–2002 General Banzer presidency

 In the 1997 elections, General Hugo Banzer, leader of the Nationalist Democratic Action party (ADN) and former dictator (1971–1978), won 22% of the vote, while the MNR candidate won 18%.
 At the outset of his government, President Banzer launched a policy of using special police-units to eradicate physically the illegal coca of the Chapare region.
-The MIR of Jaime Paz Zamora remained a coalition-partner throughout the Banzer government, supporting this policy (called the Dignity Plan).
-The Banzer government basically continued the free-market and privatization-policies of its predecessor.
+The Revolutionary Left Movement (MIR) of Jaime Paz Zamora remained a coalition-partner throughout the Banzer government, supporting this policy (called the Dignity Plan).
+The Banzer government continued the free-market and privatization-policies of its predecessor.
 The relatively robust economic growth of the mid-1990s continued until about the third year of its term in office.
 After that, regional, global and domestic factors contributed to a decline in economic growth.
 Financial crises in Argentina and Brazil, lower world prices for export commodities, and reduced employment in the coca sector depressed the Bolivian economy.
 The public also perceived a significant amount of public sector corruption.
 These factors contributed to increasing social protests during the second half of Banzer's term.

 Between January 1999 and April 2000, large-scale protests erupted in Cochabamba, Bolivia's third largest city at the time, in response to the privatization of water resources by foreign companies and a subsequent doubling of water prices.
 On 6 August 2001, Banzer resigned from office after being diagnosed with cancer.
 He died less than a year later.
 Vice President Jorge Fernando Quiroga Ramírez completed the final year of his term.